Concordium/concordium-net-sdk/README.md

 $ Concordium.Sdk.Examples.Transactions.Transfer -a 100 -r 4rvQePs6ZKFiW8rwY5nP18Uj2DroWiw9VPKTsTwfwmsjcFCJLy -k /path/to/exported-browser-wallet-keys.json
 ```

-Here, the sender account address is contained in the file specified by the `--keys` option, and the expiration time defaults to 60 seconds, hence is why it is not specified.
+Here, the sender account address is contained in the file specified by the `--keys` option which is why it is not included here.
 Upon successful submission of the transaction, the example program will print something like:

 ```text
 Successfully submitted transfer transaction with hash 6bc9bfac5ef4aa1988ab8b1ab6007a736d4b3fe7e52b942d69a030319d979f13